openmc-dev/openmc/docs/source/usersguide/install.rst

   Enables profiling using the GNU profiler, gprof.

 OPTIMIZE
   Enables high-optimization using compiler-dependent flags.
-For gfortran, this compiles with -O3.
-For Intel Fortran, this compiles with -O3 as well as interprocedural optimization.
+For gfortran and Intel Fortran, this compiles with -O3.

-USE_MPI
+MPI
   Enables parallel runs using the Message Passing Interface.
-Users should also set the MPI_ROOT directory further down in the Makefile.
+The MPI_DIR variable should be set to the base directory of the MPI implementation.

-USE_HDF5
+HDF5
   Enables HDF5 output in addition to normal screen and text file output.
+The HDF5_DIR variable should be set to the base directory of the HDF5 installation.

+PETSC
-Users should also set the HDF5_ROOT directory further down in the Makefile.
+  Enables PETSc for use in CMFD acceleration.
+The PETSC_DIR variable should be set to the base directory of the PETSc installation.

 It is also possible to change these options from the command line itself.
 For example, if you want to compile with DEBUG turned on without actually change the